alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* On the browser when a trusted SSL digital certificate is used during HTTPS connection, padlock will be seen in the address bar.
+Additionally, when extended validation certificate installed, address bar turns green.

 If a packet is dropped
 ----------------------